 Must-see for music: L’Amiral Bar

-There are plenty of musical events in Cannes throughout the summer, including the splendid classical concerts in the grounds of L’Eglise Notre Dame d’Esperance and Villa la Domergue.
 However, if you’re not in Cannes during one of these special events, you can always enjoy some music in the richly atmospheric surroundings of the L’Amiral piano bar in the Grand Hyatt Martinez Hotel.
-Sinatra and Madonna have both taken the microphone here along with many other stars throughout the years, and it is as if the aura of celebrity has soaked into the very walls.
+Sinatra and Madonna have both taken the microphone here along with many other stars throughout the years, and it's as if the aura of celebrity has soaked into the very walls.

 Must-see for art: Malmaison Museum